-- (1) Represents payment of base salary for a period of twelve (12) months for Mr. Green and twenty-four (24) months for Mr. Hart and Mr. Ziebell. - (2) The payment of a Target Bonus to the NEOs is at the sole discretion of the Compensation Committee.
-A Target Bonus is equal to a percentage of the Named Executive Officer's annual base salary as follows Mr. Hart-45%; and Mr. Ziebell-35%.
-The above assumes that the Compensation Committee determined, in its sole discretion, that each executive earned the full Target Bonus for the fiscal year. - (3) Amounts shown in this column reflect the value of unvested stock options and market value of unvested restricted stock units that would have accelerated if the NEO's employment was terminated on April 30, 2021 in connection with a change-in-control.
-Values were derived using \$21.41, the closing price of our common stock on the last trading day of our fiscal year ended April 30, 2021.
-These amounts, if any, do not correspond to the actual value that may be recognized by each NEO as there can be no assurance that the options will ever be exercised or that the value on exercise will be equal to the amounts shown in this column. - (4) Represents estimated payments to reimburse executive's monthly benefits premiums for continued group health, dental, and vision benefits in addition to premiums for disability and term life insurance during the severance period twelve (12) months for Mr. Green and twenty-four (24) months for Mr. Hart and Mr. Ziebell.
+- Represents payment of base salary for a period of twelve (12) months for Mr. Green and twenty-four (24) months for Mr. Hart and Mr. Ziebell.

+The payment of a Target Bonus to the NEO's and the sole discretion of the Compensation Committee.
+A Target Bonus is equal to a percentage of the NEO's annual base salary as follows Mr. Hart - 50%; and Mr. Ziebell - 40%.
+The above assumes that the Compensation Committee determined, in its sole discretion, that each executive earned the full Target Bonus for the fiscal year. - Amounts shown in this column reflect the value of unvested stock options and market value of unvested restricted stock units and performance stock units that would have accelerated if the NEO's employment was terminated on April 30, 2022 in connection with a change-in-control.
+Per the terms of the 2018 Plan, unvested performance stock units vest at an assumed achievement of all relevant performance goals at the target level.
+Values were derived using \$13.46, the closing price of our common stock on the Nasdaq Stock Market on the last trading day of our fiscal year ended April 30, 2022.
+For stock options, this value equals the difference between the closing market price of \$13.46 or our common stock and the exercise price, multiplied by the number of option shares subject to accelerated vesting upon termination. - Represents estimated payments to reimburse executive's monthly benefits premiums for continued group health, dental, and vision benefits in addition to premiums for disability and term life insurance during the severance period of twelve (12) months for Mr. Green and twenty-four (24) months for Mr. Hart and Mr. Ziebell.
 Amounts were calculated based on current premiums paid for executive's benefits.